PDLT-University-of-York/test-split-site/docs/ultra/enrol-user.md

 ## More Details and Troubleshooting

-Error "**No results found.
+The error "**No results found.
 Check the spelling and try again.**" can mean a few things:

 1. There's an error in the search term; check and try again.
 2. The user is already enrolled on your site and able to access it.
 Check by searching for them in the class register.